-Chris Gafner is in his 13th year at Vincennes University as the Head Coach for the Cross Country Teams.
+Blake Albrecht enters his 1st year at Vincennes University as the Head Coach for the Cross Country Teams.
 He also coaches VU Cross Country student-athletes to compete in the NJCAA Half-Marathon Championship Meet each season.
 He is presently Co-interim head Track and Field coach along with Coach Tim Marsee.

 Contact Info: 812-888-5178 or email@example.com

 Interim Co-Head Track and Field Coach Tim Marsee

 Tim Marsee has been coaching track & field athletes for over 17 years and he is looking forward to his 10th highly successful year working with pole vaulters, throwers and multis for the Trailblazers when the 2018 spring season arrives.
 During that time, Marsee – who is a USATF Level I-certified coach - has helped VU to 18 national championships - 14 in pole vault, three in throwing events and two in multis.

 Also, Trailblazer athletes working closely with Marsee have posted seven national runner-up finishes, while amassing more than 20 NJCAA All-American awards and more than 30 USTFCCCA All-American honors.
 Among the VU pole vaulters reaching All-American status in recent years was Marsee’s son, Blake.
 In addition, VU has had three national record-holders in events that Marsee focuses on.